jupyter-server/enterprise_gateway/docs/source/getting-started-client-mode.md

   },
   "argv": [
     "/usr/local/share/jupyter/kernels/spark_python_yarn_client/bin/run.sh",
-    "{connection_file}",
+     "--RemoteProcessProxy.kernel-id",
+    "{kernel_id}",
     "--RemoteProcessProxy.response-address",
     "{response_address}"
   ]
 }
 ```

-After making any necessary adjustments such as updating SPARK_HOME or other environment specific configuration, you now should have
-a new Kernel available which will use Jupyter Enterprise Gateway to execute your notebook cell contents.
+After making any necessary adjustments such as updating SPARK_HOME or other environment specific configuration, you now should have a new Kernel available which will use Jupyter Enterprise Gateway to execute your notebook cell contents.

 ### Configuring Kernels for Spark Standalone mode